-Portions of irrigation systems may be comprised of temporary irrigation components to irrigate native areas if the Town determines that all of the following standards are met.
-A clear description of proposed temporary irrigation must be provided on the landscape plan and approved by the Town:

-- Plant selection, design, installation specifications and site conditions combine to create a microclimate that will sustain the plant material in a healthy condition without regular irrigation after the plant establishment period. - All portions of the landscaped area served by temporary irrigation will be within 150 feet of an exterior water source to enable hand watering during extended dry periods. - Above ground temporary irrigation systems shall be approved on a case-by-case basis only if the native area is large enough to warrant the use.
-Above ground systems will be the responsibility of the Developer until grasses are established and the system is removed.
-No such system shall be permitted to be turned over to a Homeowner's Association for maintenance. - The temporary irrigation will provide reliable automated irrigation for the plants during the establishment period. - The Developer has demonstrated the ability to provide ongoing maintenance of xeriscape areas - necessary to keep plant material healthy without irrigation.
+- A. Irrigation systems shall meet the following criteria: - a.
+All irrigation systems shall be non-potable where possible and coordinated with the property owners' association or Metro District. - b.
+All irrigation systems shall be designed and installed to the specifications of the property owners' association or Metro District irrigation guidelines. - c.
+All potable water systems shall be equipped with a back-flow prevention device. - B. Portions of irrigation systems may be comprised of temporary irrigation components to irrigate native areas if the Town determines that all of the following standards are met.
+A clear description of proposed temporary irrigation must be provided on the landscape plan and approved by the Town: - a.
+Plant selection, design, installation specifications and site conditions combine to create a microclimate that will sustain the plant material in a healthy condition without regular irrigation after the plant establishment period. - b.
+All portions of the landscaped area served by temporary irrigation will be within 150 feet of an exterior water source to enable hand watering during extended dry periods. - c.
+Above ground temporary irrigation systems shall be approved on a case-by-case basis only if the native area is large enough to warrant the use.
+Above ground systems will be the responsibility of the Builder until grasses are established and the system is removed.
+No such system shall be permitted to be turned over to a property owners' association for maintenance. - d.
+The temporary irrigation will provide reliable automated irrigation for the plants during the establishment period. - e.
+The Builder has demonstrated the ability to provide ongoing maintenance of xeriscape areas necessary to keep plant material healthy without irrigation.

-3.6.6 Soil Amendment
+3.6.3 SOIL AMENDMENT

-Given the condition of the existing soil, soil amendment is only necessary where designated by the DRC and JRC.
+Soil amendment is only necessary in planting beds and blue grass/ fescue turf areas.
 Where soil amendment is necessary, minimum requirements for soil preparation shall include three (3) cubic yards of organic material for 1,000 square feet of existing soil tilled to a minimum depth of six (6) inches.
 Regardless of existing soil conditions tree and shrub pits shall be backfilled using a mixture of one- third existing site soil, one-third topsoil and one-third organic matter.